MTA Bridges and Tunnels: Law enforcement

-The Triborough Bridge and Tunnel Authority employs fewer than 200 Bridge and Tunnel officers (BTOs), The last civil service exam for MTA Bridge and Tunnel Officer (list # 6091) was back in 2007.
+The Triborough Bridge and Tunnel Authority employs fewer than 100 Bridge and Tunnel officers (BTOs).
+The last civil service exam for MTA Bridge and Tunnel Officer (list # 6091) was in 2007.

+Duties

 TBTA Officers perform various tasks concerning vehicular traffic, assisting stranded motorists, performing selected security duties at the nine intra-city crossings, as well as other miscellaneous duties.

+The New York City Police Department (NYPD) is the primary law enforcement agency whose mission is to provide police patrol service and investigate all crimes that occur within New York City which includes all TBTA incidents.

+The TBTA operates seven bridges and two tunnels, including: